 This clause defines codecs and formats capabilities for video, audio, speech and subtitles for 5G Media Streaming.

 For each media type, decoding and encoding capabilities are defined.
 These capabilities are a combination of codecs, profiles, tiers (if applicable), levels and format restrictions.
-In order to use the codecs in 5G Media Streaming for each capability the following functionalities are defined:
+In order to use the codecs and formats in 5G Media Streaming for each capability the following functionalities are defined:

 - Mapping to the ISO Base Media File Format defining a track format.